lukastrof/lukastrof/README.md

 - 👋 Hi, I’m @lukastrof
-- 👀 I’m interested in full stack web development
+- 👀 I’m interested in everything to do with Linux system administration
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning Powershell, Python, BASH, and HTML/CSS
-- 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me email; stpofive@gmail.com

 <!---
 lukastrof/lukastrof is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.